Six 2020 Tech Trends in the Shadow of Coronavirus

-One of the most important trends is Cybersecurity.
-Nowadays this new normal has pushed companies to start figuring out new ways to work and to manage their teams.
+One of the most important current trends is Cybersecurity.
+Nowadays, this new normal has pushed companies to start figuring out new ways to work and to manage their teams.
 All enterprise processes are managed by data-driven technologies so protecting this information is a key trend in this new normal.
-Establishing security protocols and secure connections is now a basic thing to do and to have the IT team ready for.
-In an article in sharpmind.com the author mentions that “the latest cybersecurity threats are phishing, ransomware, crypto-jacking, cyber-physical attacks, state-sponsored attacks, and IoT attacks.
+Establishing security protocols and secure connections are now a basic thing to do and to have the IT team ready for.
+In an article in sharpmind.com the author states that “the latest cybersecurity threats are phishing, ransomware, crypto-jacking, cyber-physical attacks, state-sponsored attacks, and IoT attacks.
 Data breaches are the biggest cybersecurity concern.”
-Therefore, preparing our IT team, getting the necessary softwares, etc is crucial to become part of this trend that is getting stronger as we speak.
+Therefore, preparing your IT team, getting the necessary softwares and more, is now crucial to become part of this trend that is getting stronger as we speak.

-Now with everybody working remotely the biggest concern is the breach of data and private information from companies and employees.
+With most employees working remotely now, the biggest concern is the breach of data and private information from companies and employees.
 To avoid this we shared 5 ways of enforcing cyber security inside a company in this article.
 Try using Zero Trust Technology, VPNs, MFA to grant your team secure access and to keep your information safe in this new digital environment.

 Trend 6: The Remote Revolution